 Five Funny French Films

-Join us for the 8th annual edition of this popular film series!
-These films’ casts include performances by many popular French actors, including brief roles by Emmanuelle Riva and Johnny Hallyday that offer great tributes to two iconic talents.
-This event is part of the French Cultures Festival coordinated by the Cultural Service of the French Embassy in Houston, TX.
+Join us for the eighth edition of the popular annual series “Five Funny French Films”!
+This year’s selections feature performances by many fan-favorite French actors—including cameos by Johnny Hallyday and Emmanuelle Riva that offer great tributes to these two iconic talents who both passed away in 2017.
+This film series is part of the French Cultures Festival coordinated by the Cultural Services of the French Embassy in Houston.

-Generous support has been received from L’Alliance Française de Houston, Ms. Melanie Gray and Mr. Mark Wawro, Franci Neely, and Nina and Michael Zilkha.
+Generous funding is provided by L’Alliance Française de Houston; Melanie Gray and Mark Wawro; Franci Neely; and Nina and Michael Zilkha.